epayet/JobRunner/README.md

 ### Simple

-You could create a redis container and a producing and consuming container.
+You could create a redis container and a producing/consuming container.

 ```bash
 # Create a redis container